jstran9/ttran-paitest/README.md

 5. Install PhantomJS and add it to your PATH. (to test with Poltergeist)
     - Go here http://phantomjs.org/download.html and download phantomjs-2.1.1-windows.zip.
     - Extract it to a directory somewhere, i.e.: into C:, resulting in, C:\phantomjs-2.1.1-windows
-    - Now use the following command to it to the your path.
+    - Now use the following command to it to the your path
         - PATH %PATH%;C:\phantomjs-2.1.1-windows\bin
-    - verify that it is working with the below command.
+    - verify that it is working with the below command
         - phantomjs
             - you should see "phantomjs> "

 6. Install ChromeDriver and add it to your path (to test with Chrome)
     - Go here https://sites.google.com/a/chromium.org/chromedriver/downloads and download the latest release
-    - Download the 32bit version for windows.
+    - Download the 32bit version for windows
     - Extract to C:\chromedriver_win32
-    - Set this directory to your path.
+    - Set this directory to your path
         - PATH %PATH%;C:\chromedriver_win32

 7. Install GeckoDriver and add it to your path (to test with Firefox)
     - Go here https://github.com/mozilla/geckodriver/releases and download geckodriver-v0.19.1-win64.zip
     - Extract it to C:\geckodriver-v0.19.1-win64
-    - Set this directory to your path.
+    - Set this directory to your path
         - PATH %PATH%;C:\geckodriver-v0.19.1-win64

 8. Run Bundler